 Shipping

-The Scheldt is one of the busiest shipping rivers of Europe.
-The river and its estuary are of high importance for both nautical (until the port of Antwerp) and inland shipping.
-Recreational shipping on the Scheldt cannot be neglected either.
-The industrial areas and Scheldt ports of Antwerp, Ghent, Vlissingen and Terneuzen are the main drivers of shipping on the Scheldt.
-Every year thousands of ships pass by these ports.
-The channel Ghent-Terneuzen is also important since it is the connection between the Western Scheldt and the port of Ghent.
+The Scheldt is one of the busiest rivers in Europe.
+The river and its estuary are internationally important for both sea navigation (up to the Port of Antwerp) and inland navigation.
+Recreational navigation on the Scheldt is also significant.
+The major driving force behind shipping in the estuary is the industrial areas and the large Scheldt ports of Antwerp, Gent, Vlissingen, and Terneuzen.
+Every year, tens of thousands of ships of various types visit these ports.
+Additionally, the Ghent-Terneuzen Canal is very important as it connects the Western Scheldt with the port of Gent.

-Most of the research in the Netherlands and Flanders concerning shipping on the Scheldt is policy-supporting.
-For example, studies are conducted to support nautical management and preparatory studies are carried out for port expansion.
+The vast majority of research in the Netherlands and in Flanders concerning navigation on the Scheldt is directly policy-supportive.
+For instance, studies are conducted to support nautical management or preparatory studies for the development of the ports.

-On ‘www.vts-scheldt.net’, you can explore the world of shipping in the Scheldt region.
-The site provides information on radar systems, shipping assistance, governance and law, and procedures.
-The Scheldt Radar network (SRK) is responsible for real-time monitoring of shipping traffic and works via a series of traffic control centres and radar stations set up along the entire Scheldt area.
-It supports the Vessel Traffic Services (VTS), a shipping assistance system, and is managed by both the Flemish and the Dutch government.
-Additionally, the Joint Nautical Authority (GNA) is responsible for everything concerning traffic management in the area, such as the admission policy that considers channel depth and tidal movement.
+The website ‘[www.vts-scheldt.net](https://www.vts-scheldt.net)’ guides you through the world of shipping in the Scheldt region.
+It provides information on, among other things, radar systems and ship traffic guidance, legislation, and procedures.
+The Schelde Radar Chain (SRK) is responsible for real-time monitoring of shipping traffic and operates through a series of traffic centers and radar stations located throughout the entire Scheldt area.
+It supports the Vessel Traffic Services (VTS), a ship traffic management system, and is managed by both the Flemish and Dutch governments.
+Additionally, the Joint Nautical Authority (GNA) is responsible for everything related to traffic management in the area, including the admission policy that considers tides and the draft of the ships.

 Afbeelding